The Ultimate In Birding Tours

 Mammals will be few and far between due to the hunting pressure that persists in this part of the world, but we may be lucky enough to find the globally threatened and endemic Laos Langur.

-MOUNT AURAL PRE-TOUR EXTENSION
+MOUNT AURAL EXTENSION

 Mount Aural: Day 1 The extension starts this afternoon at Phnom Penh airport, from where we drive for about an hour to the town of Udong for an overnight stay.